 - (a) Job Training and Orientation.
 The Concessioner must provide mandatory employee orientation for all new employees and inform employees of Service regulations and requirements that affect their employment and activities while working in the Area.
-Training sessions must include, at a minimum: general safety guidelines and procedures, risk mitigation, weather (including avalanche safety), illness, safe backcountry travel techniques, map reading, and equipment maintenance.
-The Concessioner must provide appropriate formal and ongoing job training to each employee prior to duty assignments and provide refresher training as applicable or required. - (b) Safety Training.
-The Concessioner must provide safety training to all employees according to the training requirements in its Risk Management Plan (RMP). - (c) Guide Qualifications.
-The Concessioner must establish its own standards for evaluating the qualification of guides and must make these standards available to the Service upon request. - The Concessioner must verify each guide possesses the following skills: - Backcountry skills, including the ability to assess weather and avalanche conditions and navigate safely through backcountry terrain. - Ability to practice and teach minimum impact travel techniques such as Leave No Trace or equivalent. - Knowledge of winter equipment use and repair techniques.
+Training sessions must include, at a minimum: general safety guidelines and procedures, risk mitigation, weather (including lightning hazards), illness, safe backcountry travel techniques, map reading, and equipment maintenance.
+The Concessioner must provide appropriate formal and ongoing job training to each employee prior to duty assignments and provide refresher training as applicable or required. - (b) Wilderness First Responder and CPR Training.

-- Knowledge of specific place names within the Area backcountry. - Knowledge of emergency procedures and ability to implement medical response procedures in remote locations. - Ability to assess client preparedness for current and forecasted weather conditions. - (CC-GRTE025-24).
-Ability to assess client preparedness and fitness level and ability to select safe and appropriate routes based on client assessment. - (d) Guides Wilderness First Responder and CPR Certification.
 All guides must have current Wilderness First Responder certification and current Adult/Child CPR certification.
 Wilderness First Responder and CPR certification must include "hands-on" instruction.
 CPR must be provided by the American Red Cross or American Heart Association or be included in a higher-level emergency medical certification training course.
-Higher-level emergency medical certification obtained in the United States above Wilderness First Responder gualifies. - (e) Avalanche Certification (CC-GRTE025-24).
-All guides operating in potential avalanche terrain must be certified to, at minimum, U.S. Level 2 Avalanche Certification through AIARE or American Avalanche Institute (AAI), or equivalent. - (f) Avalanche Training (CC-GRTE025-24).
-All applicable in-house avalanche safety training must be overseen by The American Institute for Avalanche Research and Education (AIARE) Instructor or Course Leader certified guides or equivalent. - (g) Wildlife Safety Training.
-Concession employees must receive training on proper food/attractant storage, bear and wildlife safety training, bear-spray training, wildlife closures, and receive training on how to share this information with Area participants. - (h) Interpretive Training.
-As part of its Interpretive Plan, the Concessioner must design and provide interpretive training for all guides.
-Guides should be trained to support the Area's efforts in interpretation and education through sharing the cultural and natural history of the Area and educating clients about winter ecology and winter adaptations, the Wilderness Act, wilderness values, and the potential recommended and proposed wilderness boundaries within the Area, the rules and regulations regarding resource protection including applicable wildlife closures, whitebark pine ecology, proper backcountry etiquette, Leave No Trace or equivalent practices, and recreating safely in the Area.
-A syllabus of material covered, or a description of training and a training log must be maintained for each employee. - (i) Environmental Training.
-The Concessioner must provide environmental training to all employees according to requirements in its Environmental Management Program (EMP). - (j) Food Handling (CC-GRTE025-24).
-Concessioner employees with food handling responsibilities must have current Serve Safe or equivalent certification. - (4) Organized Labor Activity.
+Higher-level emergency medical certification obtained in the United States above Wilderness First Responder qualifies. - (c) Food Handling.
+Concessioner employees with food handling responsibilities must have current Serve Safe or equivalent certification. - (d) Wildlife Safety Training.
+Concession employees must receive training on proper food/attractant storage, bear and wildlife safety training, bear-spray training, wildlife closures, and receive training on how to share this information with Area participants. - (e) Safety Training.
+The Concessioner must provide safety training to all employees according to the training requirements in its Risk Management Plan (RMP). - (f) Interpretive Training.
+The Concessioner must design and provide interpretive training for all guides.
+Guides should be trained support the Area's efforts in interpretation and education through sharing the cultural and natural history of the Area and educating clients about the Wilderness Act, wilderness values, and the potential recommended and proposed wilderness boundaries within the Area, the rules and regulations regarding resource protection including applicable wildlife closures, proper backcountry etiquette, Leave No Trace or equivalent practices, and recreating safely in the Area.
+A syllabus of material covered, or a description of training, and a training log must be maintained for each employee. - (g) Environmental Training.
+The Concessioner must provide environmental training to all employees according to requirements in its Environmental Management Program (EMP). - (4) Organized Labor Activity.
 The Concessioner is required to comply fully with the National Labor Relations Act (NLRA), 29 U.S.C. §§ 151-169, and the applicable rules, regulations, and orders of the Secretary of Labor.
 The NLRA prohibits employers from interfering with, restraining, or coercing employees in the exercise of their rights relating to organizing, forming, joining, or assisting a labor organization for collective bargaining purposes; working together to improve terms and conditions of employment; or refraining from any such activity.
 Similarly, labor organizations may not restrain or coerce employees in the exercise of these rights.